chiphackers/open-rtl-competition/src/SequenceGenerator/SequenceGenerator.md

 reset condition :
 Synchronous active high ( i.e Reset will happen when rst=1 at positive edge of clk)

-Your solution should have only one module with the name test.
+**IMPORTANT :** Your solution should have only one module with the name **solution**.
 IO signal should exactly match the signal names mentioned in the table else the answer is considered wrong.

 System IOs